Y120866/33333G/README.md

 Actual installation via SSH:

-Copy ???????-kernel1.bin and ???????-rootfs0.bin optained from the release to a USB drive   on the router
+Copy ???????-kernel1.bin and ???????-rootfs0.bin ( optained from the releases ) to a USB drive   on the router

 Switch to /extdisks/sda1/